“Correlation doesn’t imply causation.”

 Turning the results into guiding insights

 Incrementality testing itself is a small piece of a bigger puzzle.
-As an app marketer who must always justify their investments in different channels, the results from incrementality testing is a moment of truth.
+As an app marketer who must always justify their investments in different channels, the results from incrementality testing are a moment of truth.

 Here’s how you can use the results to guide your next steps:

 🔹 Have a clearly outlined primary outcome: Identify the business metrics that define your campaign’s success.
 The results are entirely dependent on the business goals that you are trying to validate.
-For eg: A positive conversion rate can give you confidence about your campaigns even though it doesn’t fully translate into a higher ROAS.
+For eg: A positive conversion rate can give you confidence in your campaigns even though it doesn’t fully translate into a higher ROAS.

 🔹 Use your results to scale up appropriate channels and stop cannibalizing traffic: Ensure that your company’s growth targets do not incentivize cannibalization of organic traffic.